Jump to content

 Study regulations for Bachelor of Secondary Education

-At the beginning of the winter semester 2019/2020, study plans and module handbooks with the addition "2020" will come into force for newly enrolled students.
+At the beginning of the winter semester 2021/2022, study plans and module handbooks with the addition "2021" will come into force for newly enrolled students.
+They replace the plans with the addition “2020”, which are were valid starting from the winter semester 2019/2020.
 In addition, students who are still studying according to the examination regulations for state examinations have the option of completing their studies according to these examination regulations until summer 2022.

 BG-I-21 Bachelor's degree in secondary education (in German)